Skip to content

 The highlight_string() function is a built-in function in PHP that is used to highlight the syntax of a string that contains PHP code.
 It can be used to display the syntax of a PHP string in a web page or to generate a formatted PHP string for documentation purposes.

 The highlight_string() function takes a PHP string as its argument and generates an HTML representation of the string with syntax highlighting.
-It supports several configurable options to customize the output, such as specifying the CSS class for the highlighted syntax.
+It supports a single optional boolean parameter to control whether the highlighted HTML is echoed directly or returned as a string.

 How to use the highlight_string() function